uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 UTF-32 is a **fixed length** Unicode encoding scheme.
 The representation for each character is simply its number converted to a 32 bit binary number.
-Leading zeroes are used if there are not enough bits (just like how you can represent 254 as a 4 digit decimal number -- 0254).
+Leading zeroes are used if there are not enough bits (just like how you can represent 254 as a 4 digit decimal number &ndash; 0254).
 32 bits is a nice round number on a computer, often referred to as a word (which is a bit confusing, since we can use UTF-32 characters to represent English words!)

 For example, the character **H** in UTF-32 would be: